 Thus comes the idea of utilizing y’ curve as a major curve to make structural analysis for a beam to get the distance of maximum deflection.

-In the next slide, we will see a graph for the expression of Newton-Raphson x1=x0-f(x0)/f'(x0), that equation was dealing with Y as an f(x) when the Y curve intersects with the x-axis.
+In the next slide, we will see a graph for the expression of Newton-Raphson x1=x0-f(x0)/f'(x0), that equation deals with Y as an f(x) when the Y curve intersects with the x-axis.

 But In our case, the Y’ curve is the one that intersects with the x-axis.
 Now our roots point is at another curve which is y’, the slope curve for the uniformly distributed load on a simply supported beam which is a function of X’.

-Now our roots point is it at another curve which is y’ that’s why we are going to replace the original expression, for instance, f(x0) to be replaced with f ‘(x0) and f'(x0) value by f”(x0).
+Now our root point is at another curve which is y’ that’s why we are going to replace the original expression, for instance, f(x0) to be replaced with f ‘(x0) and f'(x0) value by f”(x0).

-The double integration method expression is y”=M/EI, while y’ is the slope and i can be calculated by the integration of M/EI. for the expression of y, which is the deflection value, is given by double integration of M / EI.
+The double integration method expression or elastic curve is y”=M/EI, while y’ is the slope and it can be calculated by the integration of M/EI. for the expression of y, which is the deflection value, is given by double integration of M / EI.

-Let us see how we can proceed by using y’ slope curve?
+Let us see how we can proceed by using the y’- slope curve.

-As a second approach-While using the modified Newton-Raphson method for the structural analysis the expression of the equation will be modified as:
+As a second approach using the modified Newton-Raphson method for the structural analysis, the expression of the equation will be modified as:

 This is a useful link for a numerical analysis calculator.